Jean-Claude Rudaz

 Jean-Claude Rudaz (born 23 July 1942) is a former racing driver from Switzerland.
 He made one attempt at a World Championship Formula One Grand Prix, at the 1964 Italian Grand Prix with a non-works Cooper T60, run by Fabre Urbain.
 He blew his engine in practice and was unable to start the race, despite qualifying 20th out of the 25 entrants.

-He also participated in the 1964 24 Hours of Le Mans.
+Rudaz also participated in the 1964 24 Hours of Le Mans.

-After racing, he founded the Transvalair airline in 1973, which now specialises in freight forwarding and cargo handling.
+After racing, Rudaz founded the Transvalair airline in 1973, which now specialises in freight forwarding and cargo handling.